¿Cuál es la máscara que nosotros llevamos? What masks are we wearing?

 My first strategy to allow students think space time and using the writing modality prior to speaking, may fly in the face of the organic spontaneous speaking approach.
 I wholeheartedly embrace this approach, however now with several caveats.
 Last year whenever we’d watch a video, or listen to input, I would immediately get students to react.
 I adopted this quick fire method from one of my college professors.
 After input rich activities, she’d elicit a response by her “reacciones” rally call.
 Well, this did not work for me with my high school students.
-I was met with a sea of confused nervously anxious self-conscious teenagers, who’d rather lose “points” than embarrass themselves- totally understandable.
+I was met with a sea of confused nervously anxious self-conscious teenagers, who’d rather loose “points” than embarrass themselves- totally understandable.
 This is why I had to seek out a new approach.

 Now on to the activities!

 Prior to the start of the unit students were given this vocabulary sheet.
 I am a fan displaying the theme and collectively generating lists together.
 However, this unit I created has very specific vocabulary and expressions they’ll encounter in the input planned for next upcoming weeks through:

 You will notice that students have a “Mi pequeño diccionario” section where they’ll write down their own new words or incidental vocabulary that resonated with them throughout the unit.

 The purpose of the vocabulary list was to prepare student for this short writing activity about themselves.
 Click here to access 8 writing prompts that accompany the Spanish Teen Identity Unit.
 Even if you do not use the unit, could be used as Bell work, small group conversation and/or exit slips.